atlesque/stuurkracht-api/README.md

 `http://localhost:3001`

+## Migrations

+When making changes to the database models, it is necessary to create a migration:

+`npm run migrate:make MigrationName`

+This will generate a migration file in `/src/database/migrations/`.

+Edit this file and add your changes to the model here.

+You can then run `npm run migrate` to perform the migration on the database.

 ## Debugging

 To enable debugging in VSCode, press CTRL+SHIFT+P to open the command window and search for `Auto Attach`.
 Set this to `Smart`.